PKPublicCode/SecuredApi/Docs/Product/Performance.md

-#Product performance
+# Product performance
-Below experiments intendent to proof technology choice and justificate possibility to use application on production environment.
+Below experiments intended to proof technology choice and justify possibility to use application on production environment.
 Tests on cheapest environments will come later.
-Experimennts explan latency difference between calling app directly and calling via Gateway, but not real performannce\load of the solution.
+Experiments explain latency difference between calling app directly and calling via Gateway, but not real performance\load of the solution.

 ## Experiment 1
 Measure cheap pre-production and production-grade configuration.
 Key parts: